What can I expect after the surgery?

 What kind of medication will I be prescribed after surgery?

 - Pain medication and medication to help you sleep.
+We highly recommend taking over the counter stool softener to prevent irregularities in your bowel routine.

 It is very important NOT to take your prescribed medication and any other type of pain medication at the same time.